 Detection Range: 30% to 85% non-condensing.
 RH +/-5%

 The use of door contacts deliver significant benefits for cold storage monitoring applications.
 Door contacts not only provide warnings of refrigerator and freezer doors being left open accidentally but can serve to alert management of product leaving out the back door.

 Power metering of refrigeration systems provides key insights for performance and maintenance.
 The electrical signatures of refrigeration systems are extremely consistent where defrost cycle intervals track like a Swiss watch.
-By monitoring the electrical signature anomalies indicating failing compressors and other components can be detected and fixed before complete failure.
+By monitoring electrical signature anomalies failing compressors and other components can be detected and fixed before complete failure.

 At room temperature carbon dioxide is a colorless, odorless, faintly acidic-tasting, non-flammable gas.
 Carbon dioxide at levels that are unusually high indoors may cause occupants to grow drowsy, to get headaches, or to function at lower activity levels.
 CO2 leaks from cylinders and bulk storage tanks can result in oxygen deprivation and death.
 The maximum indoor CO2 level considered acceptable is 1000 ppm.

 *assumes 30 seconds per equipment temperature read.